These 5 Budgeting Myths are Total BS. So Stop Using Them as Excuses

 Some people might complain, “But that takes all the fun out of everything!
 I want to be spontaneous!”

 If that’s you, work some spontaneity into your budget.
-If you look back at your spending habits and notice you’ve spent around $200 a month on activities you didn’t expect, then budget $200 the next month to use for that “fun fund.”
+If you look back at your spending habits and notice you’ve spent around $200 a month on activities you didn’t expect, then redirect that $200 into your fun money budget.

 The trick here is prioritizing.
 If you want to have that $200 a month to use however you’d like, it means you won’t have $200 to spend elsewhere.
 And if that’s $200 you need to buy groceries, you might have to scale back your “fun fund” a bit.